 Aside from lovely transitional foliage, pleasant temperatures, and the inevitable shift from sandals to socks on the weekends, the arrival of autumn means it’s time to give your HVAC equipment a checkup.
 You wouldn’t want your furnace to go kaput just as overnight temperatures reach the freezing mark!

-At PV, we perform regular fall HVAC inspections and maintenance for every client with a service agreement – and our inspections go beyond the typical “is your heater working” stuff.
+At PV Heating, Cooling & Plumbing, we perform regular fall HVAC inspections and maintenance for every client with a service agreement – and our inspections go beyond the typical “is your heater working” stuff.
 We cover:

 - Safety: Is your furnace operating safely, or does it leak carbon monoxide (CO) into your living space?
 In addition to CO, we make sure there aren’t any gas leaks.

 - Efficiency: We check whether the system operates at optimal efficiency and determine whether aging components are slowing it down.